 Movement probabilities are used in projections and may be tied to the same environmental regime used for recruitment.
-This allows for different parameters to be used for each regime.
-Future options will be to allow annual time-varying movement and time-varying distribution of age-0 recruits.
+This allows for different parameters to be used for each regime

 2.4.4 Weight-at-age

 Projected values of weight-at-age are read in as an input to the OM thus may be externally modelled as desired.
 Future options may include modelling weight-at-age within the OM and including sampling variability.